microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

     }
 }
 ```
-This configuration file specifies two Azure File Shares, two Azure Containers and two NFSes which should be mounted on
-compute nodes.

 You can provide values for `accountName` and `accountKey` directly in the file, or use `<AZURE_BATCHAI_STORAGE_ACCOUNT>`
 and `<AZURE_BATCHAI_STORAGE_KEY>` placeholders which will be replaced by `az` with storage account information provided
 via `--storage-account-name` and (optionally) `--storage-account-key` command line arguments.

 Note, if no mount options are provided for Azure Blob File System (Azure Containers), the following default options will
-be used (same options are used if Azure Container is specified via `--container-name` argument):
+be used (same options are used if Azure Container is specified via `--bfs-name` argument):

 ```bash
 --use-https=true -o big_writes -o max_read=131072 -o max_write=131072 -o attr_timeout=240 -o fsname=blobfuse -o kernel_cache -o entry_timeout=240 -o negative_timeout=120 -o allow_other